gvwilson/thirdbit/src/fiction/iffy/index.md

 Doctor Johel and the governor exchanged looks.
 "Bring them," the governor ordered.

-"Sir, it is against protocol to bring unaudited tech into the secure area," the sergeant protested.
+"Sir, it is against protocol to bring unaudited equipment into the secure area," the sergeant protested.

 "Executive override,"